 The corporation furloughed the catering staff under the government's Coronavirus Job Retention Scheme.
-The funding received of £25k relates to staff costs which are included within the staff costs note below as appropriate.
+The funding received of £11k relates to staff costs in 2020 to 2021 which are included within the staff costs note below as appropriate.

 5 Investment income